 The grace was given before there was a "you" to give it to.
-That is where the self runs out of floor.

-The Answer: 2 Timothy 1:9 says God "saved us and called us to a holy life, not because of anything we have done but because of his own purpose and grace.
+In Brief: 2 Timothy 1:9 says God "saved us and called us to a holy life, not because of anything we have done but because of his own purpose and grace.
 This grace was given us in Christ Jesus before the beginning of time."
 Grace was given to specific people before time existed — before anyone could have faith to be foreseen.
 Election cannot rest on human response.
 It rests on God's purpose alone.

 A Dying Apostle's Final Word